joaovitor123jv/zig-learning/07-basic_data_structures/README.md

 In order to build the data structures, I needed to study:
 - Errors handling in zig
-- How to use allocators
+- How to use allocators (and some concepts of difference between them)
 - How to use defer and errdefer
 - How to run all tests linked to main.zig (including of other files)
 - How to handle optional types